Mushymato/MiscMapActionsProperties/docs/furniture-properties.md

 # Furniture Properties

 To give furniture some properties, add an entry to custom asset `mushymato.MMAP/FurnitureProperties`, where the key is an **unqualified item id** of a furniture item.
-See examples in [furniture_tile_property.json](../[CP]%20MMAP%20Examples/furniture_properties.json)
+See examples in [furniture_tile_property.json](../[CP]%20MMAP%20Examples/furniture_properties.json).

 This asset is secretly reusing [buildings data](https://stardewvalleywiki.com/Modding:Buildings) but only a few fields are actually read.
 More may be added later, if they make sense.

+Your furniture still needs to be [added to `Data/Furniture`](https://stardewvalleywiki.com/Modding:Furniture) first to make them a furniture item, before any `mushymato.MMAP/FurnitureProperties` can take effect.

 ### Fields Actually in Use